 Regardless of the property being sold, having a bill of sale notarized is recommended to prove that the sale was legitimate.

 Notaries can be found both in person and online.

 - Post office/shipping stores

-Whether it’s for necessity or convenience, online notarization is a quick and easy means of having documents notarized from the comfort of one’s home.
+Whether it’s for necessity or convenience, online notarization is a quick and easy means of having documents notarized from the comfort of one’s home or office.
 To do this, simply go to the eSign homepage and click “Notarize”.
 You will then be brought to Notarize.com.
 It costs $25 for a single notarization.
 You will need to have a webcam on your computer and a means of identifying yourself (such as your ID or passport).